 In New Jersey, it is illegal for a person with a blood alcohol concentration (BAC) of 0.08% or higher to operate a vehicle.
 If they do, it is considered to be driving under the influence (DUI).
 If their BAC is .10 or higher, the DUI is changed to an aggravated DUI, and the penalties are enhanced.
-New Jersey also has a zero tolerance policy regarding drivers under the age of 21.
+New Jersey also has a zero-tolerance policy regarding drivers under the age of 21.
 They have a BAC limit of .02.
-Drivers in New Jersey who refuse the breath or drug test that determines BAC will be arrested as though they were above the legal BAC limit.
+Drivers in New Jersey who refuse the breath or drug test determining BAC will be arrested as though they were above the legal BAC limit.

 DUI / DWI facts and statistics in New Jersey

 - In 2017, 8 out of the 125 driving fatalities due to DUI / DWI were driven by drivers under the age of 21